 Substance use and other health risks

-- Nearly a quarter of college students have passed out from drinking alcohol.
+- Nearly a quarter of college students passed out from drinking alcohol.

 - More than a fifth have taken prescription drugs to help them study.

-- Thirty-eight percent have had sexual intercourse without a condom.
+- Thirty-eight percent had sexual intercourse without a condom.